Rule-based Generation of de Bruijn Sequences: Memory and Learning: Characterization of de Bruijn Rules

+The application of the properties stated in the previous paragraphs to the entire set of generating rules significantly reduces the number of feasible rules that can yield de Bruijn sequences (an example can be found in Appendix \ref{App3}).
+Table~\ref{tab3} presents the total number of rules, the number of de Bruijn sequences, the number of feasible rules after applying the constraints, and the corresponding ratios.
 As can be observed, the number of feasible rules that need to be checked to find de Bruijn rules is drastically smaller than the total number of rules for each $\mu$ value.
 For instance, when $\mu=6$, the reduction factor is approximately $10^{-11}$.
 In the same case, the ratio between the number of rules that actually yield de Bruijn sequences and the number of feasible rules is around $0.17$.
 For such low values of $\mu$, a brute-force approach may still be used to generate all de Bruijn sequences.
 However, a more efficient and structured methodology will be presented in the next section.

-\section{Neural Networks to classify de Bruijn rules}
+\section{Neural Networks to Classify de Bruijn Rules}

 An alternative approach to identifying de Bruijn rules is to apply machine learning methods.
-In particular, neural networks are especially well-suited for classification tasks~\cite{Bishop}.
+In particular, neural networks are especially well suited for classification tasks~\cite{Bishop}.
 In this section, we present a neural network model for classifying the feasible rules into two categories: de Bruijn rules (coded by 1) and the rest (0).
 Although classification based on the sequence period is also possible, it would require accounting for dependence on initial conditions.
 The classification is performed for $\mu = 5$ and $\mu = 6$ (see Table~\ref{metrics}).

-We implemented a binary classification model using a feedforward neural network in \texttt{R}~\cite{Rcore}.
-The analysis followed these main steps: \begin{enumerate} \item \textbf{Data loading and preprocessing:} The input data consisted of a character string representing a binary sequence and a binary integer label.
+We implemented a binary classification model using a feedforward neural network in \texttt{R} (version 4.5.0)~\cite{Rcore}.
+The analysis followed these main steps: \begin{enumerate} \item {{Data loading and preprocessing:}} The input data consisted of a character string representing a binary sequence and a binary integer label.

-\item \textbf{Feature extraction:} Each rule was split into individual bits transforming the strings into a matrix where each column corresponds to a bit (bit$_1$ to bit$_{2^{\mu}}$).
+\item {{Feature extraction:}} Each rule was split into individual bits transforming the strings into a matrix where each column corresponds to a bit (bit$_1$ to bit$_{2^{\mu}}$).
 According to the necessary properties of de Bruijn rules (see Section~\ref{dB}), only the first $\mu/2$ bits were retained for further analysis.
 The first and the $2^{\mu-1}$ bits were also removed because they are necessarily 0.